 Biden picks Connecticut schools chief as education secretary

-President-elect Joe Biden has chosen Miguel Cardona, the education commissioner for Connecticut and a former public school teacher, to serve as education secretary.
+President-elect Joe Biden has chosen Miguel Cardona, Connecticut's education chief and a lifelong champion of public schools, to serve as education secretary.

+The selection delivers on Biden’s promise to nominate someone with experience working in public education and would fulfill his goal of installing an education chief who stands in sharp contrast to Secretary Betsy DeVos.

+Unlike DeVos, a school choice advocate whom Biden says is an opponent of public schools, Cardona is a product of them, starting when he entered kindergarten unable to speak English.

 Cardona was appointed to the top education post in Connecticut just months before the COVID-19 pandemic broke out in March.
 When schools moved to remote learning, he hurried to deliver more than 100,000 laptops to students across the state.
 Since then, however, he has increasingly pressed schools to reopen, saying it's harmful to keep students at home.